 The master of education in the field of elementary education degree program is designed for those with an undergraduate degree in the arts and sciences.
-The program includes course work for students who wish to become eligible for licensure/certification for teaching at the elementary school level (grades 1–6).
+The program includes course work for students who wish to become eligible for licensure/certification for teaching at the elementary school level (grades 1 to 6).
 Additional course work in content areas may be needed to meet specific jurisdictional requirements for licensure/certification.

 Specific admission requirements are shown on the Graduate Program Finder.